Uruguay 2017

 PART 2, BLOGS PICTURES AND GALLERY 2017

-Mount Cathedral is 514 meters high.
-It is the highest point in the country and it rules over a low range of hills which stands out in the landscape.
-Uruguay’s windswept Atlantic coastline features dunes and lagoons.
+Mount Cathedral, at 514 meters, is the highest point in Uruguay, standing prominently over a low range of hills that distinguish themselves in the landscape.
+The country’s windswept Atlantic coastline is marked by rolling dunes and tranquil lagoons.

 MONTIVIDEO to BORDER ARGENTINA